RAID Levels | Advanced Techniques for Data Storage - Qiling

 When to use:

-RAID 6 and RAID 5 are pretty similar, the major difference between the two is that RAID 6 can provide double fault tolerance capacity to improve performance due to its double parity feature.
+RAID 6 and RAID 5 are similar, with the main difference being that RAID 6 offers double fault tolerance capacity and improved performance due to its double parity feature.

 The number of disks required: at least 4 disks and no more than 32.